-Power-on does not necessarily define initial status of MOS devices.
+Power-on does not necessarily define initial status of MOS device.
 Production process of MOS does not define the initial operation status of the device.
-Immediately after the power source is turned ON, the MOS devices with reset function have not yet been initialized.
-Hence, power-on does not guarantee output pin levels, I/O settings or contents of registers.
-MOS devices are not initialized until the reset signal is received.
-Reset operation must be executed immediately after power-on for MOS devices having reset function.
+Immediately after the power source is turned ON, the devices with reset function have not yet been initialized.
+Hence, power-on does not guarantee out-pin levels, I/O settings or contents of registers.
+Device is not initialized until the reset signal is received.
+Reset operation must be executed immediately after power-on for devices having reset function.